Testing SQL Injection Attacks

 If the application has a log in page, it is possible that the application uses a dynamic SQL such as statement below.
 This statement is expected to return at least a single row with the user details from the Users table as the result set when there is a row with the user name and password entered in the SQL statement.

 SELECT * FROM Users WHERE User_Name = ‘” & strUserName & “‘ AND Password = ‘” & strPassword & “’;”

 If the tester would enter John as the strUserName (in the textbox for user name) and Smith as strPassword (in the textbox for password), the above SQL statement would become:

 SELECT * FROM Users WHERE User_Name = ‘John’ AND Password = ‘Smith’;

-If the tester would enter John’– as strUserName and no strPassword, the SQL
+If the tester would enter John’– as strUserName and no strPassword, the SQL statement would become:

 SELECT * FROM Users WHERE User_Name = ‘John’– AND Password = ‘Smith’;